virtualeconomy/v-shader-hackathon/tutorial/tutorial.md

   final_color = final_color + col * ( 1.0 - final_color.a );
 }
 ```
-`nebula_color` calculates the color based on density and the distance from the center.
-Mixing colors based on density darkens colors where the medium is more dense, creating an occlusion effect within the medium.
-Colors are further darkened based on the distance from the center.
+`nebula_color` calculates the color based on both density and the distance from the center.
+Mixing colors according to density darkens them where the medium is denser, creating an occlusion effect within the medium.
+Additionally, colors are further darkened based on the distance from the center of the Nebula.
 An emission effect is added by adding the current color to itself based on the current total density and some arbitrary factor `0.2`. `col` is then reduced and blended with the current color.

 ```glsl